May 19, 2013 |Armor of God

 Now Jesus did many other signs in the presence of the disciples, which are not written in this book; but these are written so that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name.

-Pastor James Granger guides us through Nehemiah 3 and 4 as we go through our Nehemiah series.
+Pastor James Granger walks us through Colossians 1:15-20 as we continue through our series, “If Then”.